CUSD #4 RtI Intervention

 If the general classroom interventions (Tier 1) are not effective for the student, the teacher will refer the student to the SOAR team.
 After considering a variety of measures and indicators, the SOAR team will determine a student’s eligibility for for RtI services (Tier 2).

 Once students are identified by the SOAR team as needing Tier 2 or Tier 3 interventions, AIMSweb is used for progress monitoring in reading and math throughout the school year.
+Running records are also used frequently throughout the year to monitor reading progress and determine reading level.

 A very concerted effort is made to work collaboratively with the parents of the RTI students.
 Parents are notified and provided data if their child qualifies for Tier II or Tier III instruction.
 Notification letters are sent to parent(s) prior to receiving RTI services.
 This process ensures that parents are adequately informed about the RTI program and its intended purpose.
 In addition, parents receive notice if any tier changes are necessary.
 Progress monitoring charts and current reading levels are shared with parents at parent/teacher conferences.
 Evening RTI meetings are held twice a year to inform families about the RTI program and provide ideas and strategies that parents can utilize at home with their student.